Athma-Vasi/MacAuley-Tech-Admin-Dashboard-Graphql--client/.github/component-instructions/test-vitest.md

 ### test output definition

-example: given a state of { username: string}, generate vitest test cases similar to the examples below, and export them:
+example: given a state of { username: string}, generate vitest test cases similar to the examples below, and export them.
+If the value is of another type, such as number, boolean, array, or object, adjust the test cases accordingly to validate that type:

 ```typescript
 import { describe, expect, it } from "vitest";